Palaces and Areas of the Alhambra with Free Access, Without a Ticket

 This interesting building is located where the Bath of the Great Mosque of the Alhambra once stood.
 You can see the remains of it and a Nasrid house.

-The Barrios family lived here and run a tavern called "El Polinario", which was the artistic name of the father.
+The Barrios family lived here and ran a tavern called "El Polinario", which was the artistic name of the father.

-We keep walking, now turning left and down to the forest.
-We will pass through the Gate of the Carriages (photo).
+We continue walking, now turning left and descending towards the forest.
+We will pass through the Gate of the Carriages (pictured).

-This gate was open in the wall between 1526 and 1536 with the sole purpose of facilitating the passage for the construction works in the Palace of Charles V.
+This gate was opened in the wall between 1526 and 1536 with the sole purpose of facilitating passage for the construction works in the Palace of Charles V.

 Here you will find the Monument to Ángel Ganivet, a writer and diplomat from Granada, a key figure in the Generation of 98.